Table of Contents

 Examples of Conflict and Resolutions

-The situations below demonstrate conflict and resolutions for solving issues similar to these.
+The situations below demonstrate conflict resolution.
 In the following examples, you’ll get an overview of each scenario, what conflict resolution skills to use, and how to use them.

 An Employee Doesn’t Take Feedback Well